kojiwell/deploy_havana/README.rst

 Change Log
 ----------
 * The all-in-one bash script was originally written by Akira Yoshiyama-san, under Apache License 2.0.
-It was for Folsom version when I forked.
-The link to Akira's script is here `<http://www.debian.or.jp/~yosshy/ubuntu-openstack/>`_.
+It was for Folsom version when I forked it.
+The link to Yoshiyama-san's script is here `<http://www.debian.or.jp/~yosshy/ubuntu-openstack/>`_.
   You can find his Grizzly script as well.
 I like his script so much.
 I feel Zen between his lines.
-* I forked Akira's script, and then
+* I forked Yoshiyama-san's script, and then
     * changed the messaging system from QPID to RabbitMQ.
     * added script for Cinder setting on Keystone.
     * made another script for adding more Nova compute nodes.